tc39/proposal-function-implementation-hiding/README.md

 * It is difficult to en-masse hide many functions.
 The directive allows hiding an entire source file at once.
 * You can now hide anyone's functions, not just ones that you created and control.
+* It is non-lexical, thus requiring tools that operate on source code to rely on heuristics to tell if a function is implementation-hidden or not.
 * In general, it makes this a property of the function, and not of the source text, which seems like the wrong level of abstraction, and harder to reason about.

 ### A clone-creating hiding method

 The idea here is similar to the previous one, except that `f.hide()` returns a new, hidden function instead of modifying the function it is called on.
 The caller than needs to only hand out references to the clone, and not the original.

-This suffers from two of the same drawbacks:
+This suffers from three of the same drawbacks:

 * It is difficult to en-masse hide many functions.
-The directive allows hiding an entire source file at once.
+* It is non-lexical.
-* In general, it makes this a property of the function, and not of the source text, which seems like the wrong level of abstraction, and harder to reason about.
+* It makes this a property of the function, and not of the source text.

 and introduces a couple of new ones: